Program Information

 • Capitalized interest, reserve funds, issuance costs, and other project carrying costs during construction.

 Development-phase or related work completed prior to CWIFP application is eligible and can be included in the total project costs.
-CWIFP can provide credit assistance of up to 49% of the total project costs.
-Depending on budget availability, CWIFP can provide credit assistance of up to 80% of the total project costs for projects that serve economically disadvantaged communities.
+CWIFP can provide credit assistance of up to 49% of the total project costs and up to 80% of project costs in some cases.

 ____________________________________________________________________________________________